 If you are arriving in Italy from the US, chances are you will be arriving at either Rome Fiumicino or Milan Malpensa.
 If you are leaving from Fiumicino, you might use the link above to check out the activities in the area around the town of Fiumicino on the coast.

 Ferries were once popular for getting to the islands, especially Sicily and Sardinia.
-This is becoming less common as Ferry fares have become very steep, especially for a family with a car.
+This is becoming less common as Ferry fares have become a bit steep, especially for a family with a car.
 Today it's often better to fly and rent a car upon arrival, even if you have one at your disposal on the mainland--especially if you are only spending a short amount of time on the island.
+In the off-season, you'll probably find that taking your car with you on the ferry is a better deal.
+Check out our night ferry excursion to Sardinia.